Skip to content

 New Hampshire County Jails

-New Hampshire has countless jails run by local police stations and Sheriff’s Offices.
-These jails hold inmates who were recently arrested and are awaiting either a hearing, trial or sentencing.
-Sometimes these county jails are called “house of corrections.”
-To learn more about each, many of the counties have their own websites.
+New Hampshire has several jails run by local police stations and Sheriff's Offices.
+These jails hold inmates who were recently arrested and are awaiting either a hearing, trial, or sentencing.
+Sometimes these county jails are called "houses of corrections".
+Most of the counties have their own websites, complete with their inmate lookup system and inmate records.

 New Hampshire Juvenile Detention Centers

-New Hampshire has one juvenile detention center called The Sununu Youth Services Center and the Youth Detention Services Unit.
-This juvenile detention center houses youth offenders under the age of 18.
+New Hampshire has one juvenile detention center called The John H. Sununu Youth Services Center (SYSC) and the Youth Detention Services Unit.
+This juvenile detention center houses youth offenders, both male and female, ages 13 to 17.
 Their programs include education combined with rehabilitation to reduce the likelihood of recidivism.
-The facility is run and operated by the New Hampshire Department of Health and Human Services, Juvenile Justice Division.

-The state of New Hampshire also has three transitional housing facilities to help inmates who will be released soon.
+New Hampshire also has three transitional housing facilities managed by the Division of Rehabilitative Services to help inmates who will be released soon.
 These facilities focus on education, job placement, reintegration with family, friends, and society as well as treatment for mental health issues or addictions.
 The transitional housing facilities in New Hampshire include:

 • NH State Prison for Men, Concord Corrections Transitional.